-I’ve thought a long time about posting this, because I don’t want to offend or upset any of my lovely Indian friends.
+I’ve thought a long time about posting this blog about arranged marriage, because I don’t want to offend or upset any of my lovely Indian friends.
 But I don’t think anything I’ve said here is offensive, and I think this is something my NZ readers will find interesting… read on.
 Disclaimer: I’m not an expert, this is all based on what I see and hear around me and I welcome discussion if I have gotten something wrong!

 How many marriages in India are still considered ‘arranged’?
 Technically, almost all of them.
 Marriage still works much the same as it has for hundreds of years.
 Mom and Dad find you a suitable match, and arrange an engagement ceremony.
 The guy and his parents turn up at the girl’s house, and they meet en masse.
 The guy sometimes isn’t even there- after all, this is about the two sets of parents agreeing on something, it has very little to do with the couple themselves.
 Most parents these days can take into account what their daughter says… If she says no, then the boy is sent away unsuccessful.
 If it’s a yes, then engagement is arranged.
 Dowries are still a possibility, more likely in rural areas.

 This process varies across regions and families.
 Some couples are allowed to meet many times.
 Sometimes, entire families are at the engagement.
 The process is not one size fits all.

 In rural areas and small towns, women are treated as commodities still, bought and sold with dowries.
 Conditions are placed on women still- yes it’s ok to marry my son but you aren’t allowed your career- and if it is, then your job mustn’t involve travel, or being away from home.
 No questioning of your life or direction, you will get married and have one or two children.